cherrylawrence/learngit/readme.txt

-Git is a version control system.
-Git is free software.
+My Git is only for learning and not for commercial.